Mom “Vacation.” Yeah, right.

 And the trunk just got bigger, and now it’s an uptown Gucci hard shell with a shiny brass lock.
 The code?
 BARBIEDOLL.

-My husband is my life size Ken doll… but he isn’t as much fun as my sister’s Ken doll, who has an outfit for everything – golf, camo, Parcheesi, fly fishing, bass fishing, fox hunts, and bar-b-que’s.
+My husband is my life-size Ken doll… but he isn’t as much fun as my sister’s Ken doll, who has an outfit for everything – golf, camo, Parcheesi, fly fishing, bass fishing, fox hunts, and bar-b-que’s.
 My Ken won’t wear 90% the stuff I pick.
 No, my Ken prefers greys and beiges, no prints, and boots only.
-When we open my magic trunk in California – he is at my mercy.
+When we open my magic trunk on this escapade – he is at my mercy.
+However, I know he has stashed his crocks and socks somewhere in the luggage.

-If we don’t call it pink, but West-Texas sunset, will he wear it?
+If I don’t call it pink, but West-Texas sunset, will he wear it?

 If that’s his only choice, I submit… he will.